Free Search (1722 videos)

 Twenty-five years ago, ESA's Giotto probe swept within 600 km of Comet Halley, obtaining the first close-up images of a comet.
 It revealed the first evidence of organic material in a comet and, still today, much of what we know about comets comes from the pioneering mission.

 Launched on 2 July 1985 by Ariane 1, Giotto was ESA's first deep-space mission, part of an ambitious international effort to solve the mysteries surrounding Comet Halley.
-It was also the first deep-space mission to change orbit by returning to Earth from an interplanetary trajectory for a gravity-assist.
+It was also the first deep-space mission to return from an interplanetary trajectory and use Earth’s gravitational field to change orbit.

-After a cruise of eight months, Giotto arrived at its destination and revealed the size and shape of Halley's nucleus, found that its surface is very dark (the blackest object in the Solar System) and that it emitted jets of gas and dust.
+After a cruise of eight months, Giotto arrived at its destination and revealed the size and shape of Halley's nucleus.
+It found that the comet’s surface is very dark (one of the blackest object in the Solar System) and that it emitted jets of gas and dust.

-After completing its Halley mission, Giotto went into hibernation before being woken up in the summer of 1990, and then hibernating again until early 1992.
+After completing its Halley mission, Giotto went into hibernation before being woken up in the summer of 1990 for tests, and then hibernating again until early 1992.

 Although a few of the instruments had been damaged during the Halley encounter, the spacecraft had survived the battering by cometary dust and was able to conduct a second flyby, this time of Comet 26P/Grigg-Skjellerup, in July 1992.